 - A. This section is as powerful theologically as 3:21-26. - 1.
 With a broad brush and with broad strokes Paul lays out in this section the history of redemption.
 He does not mention Jew or Gentile...just people. - 2.
 "All people, Paul teaches, stand in relationship to one of two men, whose actions determine the eternal destiny of all who belong to them."
 Moo, D. J. (1996).
-The Epistle to the Romans (p.
+NICNT Romans (p.
 315).
 Grand Rapids, MI: Wm.
 B. Eerdmans Publishing Co.
-You either belong to Adam and are sentence to death or you belong to Christ and are assured of sternal life. - 3.
+You either belong to Adam and are sentenced to death or you belong to Christ and are assured of eternal life. - 3.
 In this passage we see the power of Christ's obedience totally overcoming the power of Adam's disobedience!
-Many who study and who preach from this passage focus on the sin and undermine the more powerful thought of Christ's victory! - B. Verse 12.
-Paul is not concerned with 'original sin' in this passage but with 'original death'.
-Paul makes it very clear that no one escapes the reign of sin.
+We do not want to give focus to the sin but to the victory we have in Christ.
+Many who study and who preach from this passage focus on the sin and undermine the more powerful thought of Christ's victory!